 - There were many calls for a template for the IDP to be made available in the interests of consistency and portability.
 The Welsh Government includes in the draft Code (chapter 11) a list of mandatory content and says that 'consideration is being given to a standard template for IDPs as well as the possibility of electronic IDPs' before decisions are taken about the final Code. - The same definition for ALN will be used as at present for SEN (see chapter 2 under core aim 1).
 The retention of the current definition was part of the proposals consulted on in the 2014 White Paper and the 2015 draft Bill.
 An earlier consultation in 2012 had proposed the term Additional Needs (AN) which would encompass a broader group of children and young people and focus on other, non-educational needs. - The retention of the existing definition has implications for the call for the management of medical needs to be included.
 The Children, Young People and Education Committee received a relatively co-ordinated set of submissions to its consultation in summer 2016 on Fifth Assembly priorities, calling for statutory duties on schools to manage pupils' medical needs and for this to be potentially included in the ALN Bill.
 Under the Bill, medical needs such as diabetes are not regarded as SEN/ALN where they do not cause a significantly greater difficulty in learning, or where they do not constitute a disability that necessarily affects access to education or training generally on offer.
 Chapter 6 of the draft Code provides guidance on how healthcare needs should be considered when identifying ALN.
 (See chapter 8 of this paper for more discussion of this subject.)
-The Welsh Government is due to publish new guidance on managing healthcare needs in schools in March 2017.6
+The Welsh Government is due to publish new guidance on managing healthcare needs in schools in March 2017.7 - There has been no change to the remit of the Tribunal, which will have no direction over health bodies despite this generally giving rise to concern during consultation/pre-legislative scrutiny on the draft Bill. - There has been no extension of the applicability of the system to post-16 learners who are not in further education.
+Therefore, young people who are undertaking apprenticeships or other forms of work-based learning and who may have ALN will not be covered under the new framework.
+On the contrary, the Welsh Government has actually replaced the reference to age 0-25 with 'further'

-6 For background information, see the blog article, Meeting the healthcare needs of children and young people in school.
+7 For background information, see the blog article, Meeting the healthcare needs of children and young people in school.
 Does the law need changing in Wales?, January 2017.